sitanshu29/BlockChain_Voting/README.md

-The aim of our project is to solving the issues of Digital Voting using Blockchain Technology.

-                                                      Introduction

-The most common way in which a country votes is through a paper based ballot or using Standalone Electronic Voting Machines, but isn’t it high time to bring voting into the 21st century of modern Technology?
-Digital voting is the use of electronic devices, such as voting machines or an internet browser, to cast votes.
-These are sometimes referred to as e-voting when voting using a machine in a polling station, and i-voting when using a web browser.
-But the main issue that rises in when considering to implement digital Voting is its Security against potential Cyber Attacks.
-One way that this issue could be potentially solved is with the help of Blockchain Technologies.
-With the use of blockchains a secure and robust system for digital voting can be devised.
-Our idea outlines on how blockchain technology could be used to implement a secure digital voting system.

                                                       Our Idea

 For our project, we tried to create a system that doesn’t entirely replace the current voting but rather integrates within a current system, so that the voting can be accessed by the majority of the population.